Meet Our Team

 Office and Webmaster

 Juliet was born in England and raised in Calgary, Alberta.
 She was sent to Virginia to attend high school at Foxcroft School in Middleburg.
 She rode on the Canadian Eventing team for 10 years, competitions included Burghley, Badminton, three World Championships and one Olympic Games.
-Juliet hunts with MOC Beagles and teaches local eventers and fox hunters.
+Juliet hunts with MOC Beagles and other local packs and teaches local eventers and fox hunters.

 Juliet started working at Piedmont Equine in 2004, first as a technician and now in the front office, organizing seminars, social media and the website.
-Juliet lives in The Plains with her dogs Peanut Butter and Jelly and spends her free time hiking and taking photos in our beautiful countryside.
+Juliet lives in The Plains with her Jack Russells Peanut Butter and Kaloo and spends her free time hiking and taking photos in our beautiful countryside.

 Sandy Cole